RevealBi/Documentation/en/datasources/mysql.md

 ![Enter MySQL Server Details dialog](images/enter-mySQL-server-details.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names the data source *MySQL*.
+You can change it to your preference.

 2. [**Server**](#how-to-find-server): the computer name or IP address assigned to the computer on which the server is running.

 3.  **Port**: if applicable, the server port details.
-If no infomration is entered, Reveal will connect to the port in the hint text (3306) by default.
+If no information is entered, Reveal will connect to the port in the hint text (3306) by default.

-4.  **Credentials**: after selecting *Credentials*, you will be able to enter the credentials for your MySQL server or select existing ones if applicable.
+4.  **Credentials**: after selecting *Credentials*, you will be able to enter the credentials for your MySQL server or choose existing ones if applicable.

       - **Name**: the name for your data source account.
 It will be